DestroyerDarkNess/Unmanaged.Net/README.md

 This tool is the final result of my research.
 Basically, I took a DLL made in .NET, exported a specific function (Equivalent to C++'s DLLMain() / entrypoint) and then I packed it with a stub made in C, finally I compiled the stub generating the new DLL that was already exported.

-After these Steps, You can Inject your DLL with any Injector. 😎
+After these steps, you can inject your DLL with any injector. 😎

-## How to use ?
+## How to use?

 First we need our DLL made in .NET, then I will put the code of the DLL that we will use: